Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Experiments and Results

-Guardrail/safety models are commonly deployed as a first line of defense against adversarial inputs by processing the provided input and filtering/flagging it in case it contains harmful prompt queries.
-Thus, another imperative question is: \textit{do the adversarial prompts generated by \textsc{RefDiv} bypass guardrail safety moderation classifiers?} If our stress test prompts can bypass the guardrails, they pose limited defensive capability against this diversity-targeted robustness issue exhibited by TTS-based LLMs.
-Thus, we undertake experiments with 4 popular guardrail classifiers: LlamaGuard-3 and LlamaGuard-4\footnote{\textit{https://www.llama.com/docs/model-cards-and-prompt-formats/llama-guard-4/}}, and OpenAI Text-Moderation and Omni-Moderation APIs.\footnote{\textit{https://platform.openai.com/docs/guides/moderation}} We evaluate the robustness of these guardrail classifiers against adversarial queries generated by \textsc{RefDiv} for both Best-of-$N$ and MCTS.
-As illustrated in Figure \ref{fig:transfer-guard}, \textsc{RefDiv}-generated queries are effective in bypassing guard models, leading to increased false negatives.
+\looseness-1Guardrail models are commonly deployed as a first line of defense against adversarial inputs by processing the provided input and filtering/flagging it in case it contains harmful prompt queries.
+We now seek to analyze if the adversarial prompts generated by \textsc{RefDiv} bypass state-of-the-art guardrail classifiers.
+If this is the case, guardrails pose limited defensive capability against this diversity-targeted robustness issue exhibited by TTS-based LLMs.
+We undertake experiments with 4 popular guardrail classifiers: LlamaGuard-3 and LlamaGuard-4 \cite{inan2023llama}, OpenAI Text-Moderation and Omni-Moderation APIs \cite{openai_mod}.
+We evaluate the robustness of these guardrails against adversarial queries generated by \textsc{RefDiv} for both Best-of-$N$ and MCTS.
+As illustrated in Figure \ref{fig:transfer-guard}, \textsc{RefDiv}-generated queries are effective at bypassing guardrails, leading to increased false negatives.
 For instance, for Best-of-$N$, queries generated using Llama3.1-8B successfully transferred to guard models with average ASR $\approx$82\%.
-The ASR trends for MCTS indicate similar transferability success, thereby showcasing that diversity-targeted attacks generate strong adversarial prompts that are not easily detected by current moderation classifiers.
-In general, the strongest adversarial queries are generated by using Llama3.1-8B as the source (similar to patterns observed for our experiments on closed-source models), and the OpenAI Text Moderation API exhibits the largest bypass rate compared to the other guardrails.
+The ASR trends for MCTS are similar.
+Moreover, the strongest adversarial queries are generated using Llama3.1-8B as the source (similar to previous trends), and the OpenAI Text Moderation API exhibits the largest bypass rate compared to the other guardrails.
 Our findings are also in-line with past work that has found fragility/robustness issues with guardrail classifiers \citep{achara2025watching}.